ruthienachmany/library/readme.md

 --------------------------

-As shown above, the program should accept the following commands:
+As shown above, the program accepts the following commands:

 - **add "$title" "$author"**: adds a book to the library with the given title and author.
 All books are unread by default.
 - **read "$title"**: marks a given book as read.